FNScence/CSAFAP-config-package/README.md

   >
   > If you are on Liunx, make sure you wrote `exec CSAFAP/MAIN` correctly, as it is case sensitive.

+- Q6: How to make the binds work on azerty (frensh) keyboard layout?
+  > Make sure to use scancode binds instead of letters when adjusting the binds in `CSAFAP/MAIN.cfg`.
+  >
+  > Here are [all qwerty keys and their respective scancodes](https://github.com/libsdl-org/SDL/blob/main/include/SDL3/SDL_scancode.h#L218) and this is a [scancode bind converter](https://totalcsgo.com/binds/converter) which might be helpful.

-- Q6: Why does my sensitivity change to 1.0 and doesn't switch back my playing sens?
+- Q7: Why does my sensitivity change to 1.0 and doesn't switch back my playing sens?
   > Make sure you're NOT using the command `host_writeconfig` within your autoexec.
   > The config reads your current sensitivity when you `exec csafap/main`.
 Make sure not do re-exec the whole config while a radiowheel is open.
 Re-execing is also a good way to reset after entering your own sensitivity again.

-- Q7: What is Snap-Tap/Nulls?
+- Q8: What is Snap-Tap/Nulls?
 Should I use it?
 Will I get kicked for using it?
   > It's best to try them it yourself and see if you prefer it over default movement.
   >
   > **- nullWASD:** After holding down the initial strafe key, pressing the opposite strafe key will deactivate the initial one.
 For counter-strafing, this only corrects the human error of not letting go of the initial strafe key, but you still have to release the opposite one at the correct timing.
 It is good for extremely fast jiggles (holding down one strafe key and quickly tapping the opposite one), not too useful in CS though (maybe for pistol round AD spam).